vasiliev123/check_huawei_oceanstor/README.md

 It is adapted to serve as a hardware check of the Huawei OceanStor and was tested on OceanStor 2600V3.

+### PLEASE HAVE IN MIND THAT YOU STILL BETTER IMPLEMENT E-MAIL ALARMS ON THE STORAGE ITSELF!

 # Installation
 1. Make user on the Huawei OceanStor with read-only privileges.
 2. Add public ssh key through CLI to the user on OceanStor with the command: ```change user_ssh_auth_info general user_name=your_username auth_mode=publickey```